 - Detailed information about each of your accounts

 On occasion your credit bureau may make a mistake on your credit report, if this happens it is extremely important that you get it corrected as soon as possible.
-Errors can often negatively affect your credit history and prevent you from apply for new credit or from borrowing money.
+Errors can often negatively affect your credit history and prevent you from being able to get approved for different credit products.

 Here are 5 things you should consider when you want a correction done on your report.